SystemFw/blog/content/staging/paxos-failures.md

-A WOR might not seem like much, but we can use a sequence of WORs to build a fault-tolerant, strongly consistent log, which can then be used to replicate the commands of an arbitrary state machine.
+A WOR might not seem like much, but we can use a sequence of WORs to build a fault-tolerant, strongly consistent log, which can then be used to persist the commands of an arbitrary state machine.

 ## System and Fault model